Whole Foods Market PESTEL/PESTLE Analysis & Recommendations

 3. Rising labor costs in developing countries (threat)

 Whole Foods has the opportunity to grow based on the economic stability of markets and the improving employment rates.
 These factors can increase consumer spending and market demand for health food products.
-However, the rising labor costs in developing countries is a threat because the company’s supply chain significantly depends on producers in developing countries.
+However, the rising labor costs in developing countries is a threat in this PESTEL analysis of Whole Foods Market in terms of the supply chain’s partial dependence on producers in these countries.
 Rising labor costs lead to higher supply costs and higher selling prices at Whole Foods Market stores.
 With this economic situation, the business strengths discussed in the SWOT analysis of Whole Foods Market can support strategies for taking the economic opportunities and for minimizing the labor-cost threat in this dimension of the PESTLE analysis.

 Social/Sociocultural Factors in Whole Foods Market’s Business Environment

 This dimension of the PESTEL analysis model identifies the social conditions that influence consumers, employees, and investors.
-In Whole Foods’ case, the following are the social/sociocultural external factors in the remote/macro-environment:
+In Whole Foods’ case, the following are the social factors in the remote/macro-environment:

 1. Increasing emphasis on healthy lifestyles (opportunity)